esphome/esphome-devices/src/docs/devices/Delock-11826-Power-Plug/index.md

 Manufacturer: [Delock](https://www.delock.de/produkte/G_11826/merkmale.html)

 The device comes **pre-flashed with Tasmota**.
 Flashing ESPHome is easily possible by uploading an ESPHome .bin file using the device's web interface.
+In case of issues GZIP your .bin file!

 ![Product](./Delock-11826-Power-Smart-Plug.jpg "Product Image")